ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Username Policy.md

 ## Name Squatting Policy

-UltraSeedbox prohibits account name squatting, and account names may not be reserved or inactive for future use.
+Ultraseedbox prohibits account name squatting, and account names may not be reserved or inactive for future use.
 Accounts violating this name squatting policy may be removed or renamed without notice.
 Any attempt to sell, buy or solicit other forms of payment in exchange for account names is prohibited and may result in permanent account suspension.

 OR

-UltraSeedbox restricts account name hunching down, and account names may not be saved or idly held for some time later.
+Ultraseedbox restricts account name hunching down, and account names may not be saved or idly held for some time later.
 Records abusing this name crouching strategy might be eliminated or renamed without notice.
 Endeavors to sell, purchase, or request different installments in return for account names are disallowed and may bring about perpetual record suspension.